Rebecca Brooke

-Rebecca Brooke (born Mary Mendum, February 21, 1952 — July 17, 2012) was an American former pornographic film actress and model who specialized in sexploitation films, including both hardcore and softcore pornography in the 1970s.
+Rebecca Brooke (born Mary Mendum, February 21, 1952 — July 17, 2012) was an American pornographic film actress and model who specialized in sexploitation films, including both hardcore and softcore pornography in the 1970s.
 Vern L. Bullough wrote that Brooke was "one of the true beauties to grace the porn screen."

 Early life and career

 Brooke was born in Chicago, Illinois, the daughter of Mary Lee and Edward Stephen Mendum, and she had a brother named Edward.
 Brooke began her career in theater and played in the original production of Hair in the roles of "Sheila" and "Jeannie".
 Additional roles she played onstage include "Linda" in Flower Drum Song and "Rusty", the wife of the late comedian Lenny Bruce, in Lenny.
 A December 1972 edition of Gallery said of her performance in Lenny that: "...Mendum displayed a charm throughout the performance that makes another heavy credit for her career most-deserved. [...]
 We think you will understand our impulse to revive that delightful old custom of flowers in the dressing room and waiting at the backstage door."
 It was also during her stage career that she worked at the Playboy Club in Chicago, where Brooke became friends with Hugh Hefner.